wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     creating unintended NEURON simulations.
 The pipeline will only loop over the first n-dimensions.
 Required.

-    `“plot_folder”`: The value (Boolean) tells the program whether to output plots in a folder if true, or as a popup window if false.
-If not specified, the program assumes false.
-If true plots are saved in a folder in the simulation directory. (i.e., /samples/<sample_index>/models/<model_index>/sims/<sim_index>/plots)

     `“active_srcs”`: The value is a JSON Object containing key-value pairs of contact weightings for preset cuffs.
 Each value (`List[List[Double]]`) is the contact weighting to use to make extracellular potentials inputs